Carnegie Endowment for International Peace: Malcolm H. Kerr Carnegie Middle East Center

 The Carnegie Middle East Center was established in Beirut, Lebanon, in November 2006.
 The center aims to better inform the process of political change in the Arab Middle East and deepen understanding of the complex economic and security issues that affect it.
 In October 2020, it was renamed the Malcolm H. Kerr Carnegie Middle East Center in honor of scholar Malcolm H. Kerr.
 As of 2024, the current director of the center is Maha Yahya.

 Carnegie Europe

-Founded in 2007 by Fabrice Pothier, Carnegie Europe is the European centre of the Carnegie Endowment for International Peace.
-From its newly expanded presence in Brussels, Carnegie Europe combines the work of its research platform with the fresh perspectives of Carnegie's centres in Washington, Moscow, Beijing, and Beirut, bringing a unique global vision to the European policy community.
-Through publications, articles, seminars, and private consultations, Carnegie Europe aims to foster new thinking on the daunting international challenges shaping Europe's role in the world.
+Founded in 2007 by Fabrice Pothier, Carnegie Europe is the European center of the Carnegie Endowment for International Peace.
+From its expanded presence in Brussels, Carnegie Europe combines the work of its research platform with perspectives of Carnegie's centers in Washington, Moscow, Beijing, and Beirut, bringing a global awareness to the European policy community.
+Through publications, articles, seminars, and private consultations, Carnegie Europe aims to foster new thinking on the international challenges shaping Europe's role in the world.

 Carnegie Europe is currently directed by Rosa Balfour.